-The Upper Middle Rhine Valley, or as it’s more commonly known, the Romantic Rhine—is a UNESCO World Heritage Site and a castle lover’s dream come true.
-The 65-mile river Rhine stretch between Bingen and Koblenz reveals another castle, fortress, or palace at every twist and turn.
-40 altogether, each set against a backdrop of terraced vineyards and charming small towns pulsing with regional culture.
+The Upper Middle Rhine Valley, or as it’s more commonly known, the Romantic Rhine, is a UNESCO World Heritage Site and a castle lover’s dream come true.
+Along a 65-mile river stretch between Bingen and Koblenz , there are 40 castles, set against a backdrop of terraced vineyards and charming small towns pulsing with regional culture.

-But these German castles on the Rhine River aren’t just for show.
-Some stand as majestic ruins, others have been lovingly restored and invite you inside for a closer look at their grand interiors.
+Some of these castles stand as majestic ruins, others have been lovingly restored and invite you inside for a closer look at their grand interiors.
 And for those who’ve ever fantasized about dining or even sleeping in a castle, you’re in luck—several offer top-notch culinary experiences and overnight stays.

 In this guide, we’re offering you a curated look at 17 of the Rhine’s most unforgettable castles.
 We’ll categorize them for you: the ones you can explore, the ones where you can enjoy a meal, and even those where you can spend the night.